Social responsibilityChildren's Day at ATB (Photo: ATB)

 Family-friendly measures include:

 For its family friendly environment, the ATB 2010 was awarded with the certificate auditberufundfamilie and since then successfully reaudited several times, most recently in 2019.

-At present, half of all ATB employees are women: technical staff in laboratories, secretaries and administration, as well as scientists from diverse disciplines, from the PhD student to the board member.
+Half of all those currently employed at ATB are women: technical staff in the laboratories, secretariats and administration, scientists from a wide range of disciplines, from doctoral candidates to board members.

-The "Agreement on the promotion of equal opportunities at the ATB" sets the legal and organizational framework.
-Concrete objectives and actions are updated in equality plans.
+The 'Agreement on the promotion of equal opportunities at ATB' sets the legal and organisational framework.
+Concrete goals and measures are updated in equality plans.

-ATB as member of the Leibniz Association is committed to the „European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers".
+As a member of the Leibniz Association, the ATB is committed to the 'European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers'.